aimms/documentation/dataexchange/sqldb.rst

 SQL Server
 ^^^^^^^^^^

-SQL Server is supported via OCDB.
+SQL Server is supported via ODBC.
 This means that SQL Server Management Studio is needed to create a connection on windows.

 We can use the following DexConnect file: